iagocrespo/oferta-del-dia/README.md

 ```

 **Remember**: if you must accsess `this` inside a custom method/function in a component, you need to blind `this` with method 1 or even better using Method 2

+## 7. State in React

+- **State** is a JavaScript Object that lives inside a component and contains all the data components and probably its cgildren need.

+- **State** is just an JavaScript Object that holds data.

+React philosophy: Update the data (state) and let it React take it and update components for us